ktnlvr/zedmech/rules.typ

 - 3 Movement (M), how fast your mech moves
 - 3 Load (L), how much your mech can carry

 You can buy/sell 2HP and 1 Load for extra 1 Movement.
+For example, you sell 2HP and 1 Load for a movement, so now you get a 16 Hull / 4 Move / 3 Load.

 == Equipment

 Your Mech can bear 2 types of equipment: *Weapons* and *Specials*.
-They take 1 Load each.
+They take 1 Load.
+No repeats.

-Every Special can be used as a Mod.
-A mech may only have one Mod at a time.
-Make them count.

 == Taking a Turn